zenyuk/fc-retrieval/itest/docs/postman/postman.md

 ## Use collection

-Before using the collection, the `fc-retrieval-register` service should started on `localhost:9020`.
+Before using the collection, the `fc-retrieval/register` service should started on `localhost:9020`.

 To use the collection, select `Filecoin Retrieval` environment on the upper right of Postman, then select and execute queries from the `Filecoin Retrieval` collection on the left column.